potehinre/genesis-blockchain-tools/README.md

 ### Setting up ECPy

 ECPy is pure python implementation of ECDSA.
-Use this module if you have a issues with dependencies installation (on Windows for exapmle):
+Use this module if you have issues with dependencies installation (on Windows for exapmle):

 ```
 pip install ECPy
 ```

 ### Setting up fastecdsa

 fastecdsa is C/C++ module.
 It's the fastest between two others.
-Use this module if you have no issues with dependencies (on Linux for example):
+Use this module if you have no issues with dependencies (on Debian/Ubuntu Linux for example):

 ```
 pip install fastecdsa